Alumni

 Cecile Martin (2017-2018) - Cecile was instrumental in setting up the lab and initiating our CRISPR project.
 She is now a Scientific Illustrator at Graphit Science & Art, LLC

-Adel Ghnenis - Post-Doc - Now at University of Michigan
+Adel Ghnenis - Post-Doc - Now Assistant Professor at Langston University

 Adel comes all the way from Libya.
 He was initially trained as a Veterinarian, at the University of Tripoli, Libya.
 After that, he completed a MSc. at the University of Manchester, United Kingdom, on Molecular Parasitology, where he investigated the expression and stability of parasite antigens and DNA.
 He moved to the US, University of Wyoming, and obtained his Ph.D. in Animal and Veterinary Science.
 He evaluated the impacts of maternal nutrition during early gestation on fetal growth and development as well as offspring health and productivity.
 He examined the glucocorticoid metabolism pathways and evaluated the expression of 11β-hydroxy steroid dehydrogenase system in different tissues including placental, heart, liver, and adipose tissues.
 He also investigated fibrosis in the liver and heart of maternally obese/ nutrient restricted offspring.
 Adel then joined Jared Bushman's lab (University of Wyoming) for a brief postdoc, where he studied sex and diet-dependent metabolic changes occurring after spinal cord injury.